Home Page

 So why wasn't it dismissed?
 The answer must be that, despite appearances, the COFPS rule is not a hard and fast rule but one that can be ignored whenever it is expedient to do so.

-The second charge, that of swerving into the path of a car after the Myrekirk Road Roundabout, was confirmed by 3 witnesses: the Complainer (Peter Carnegie) plus the two mentioned above.
+The second charge, that of swerving into the path of a car after the Myrekirk Road roundabout, was confirmed by 3 'witnesses': the Complainant (Peter Carnegie) plus the two mentioned above.
 The former claimed not to know the latter, so fulfilling the independence requirement.

-But the reality was not quite as clear cut as it might have seemed.
+But the reality was not as clear cut as it seemed.

-The 2 witnesses on the bike did not come forward independently: their details were given to Tayside Police by the Complainer.
+The 2 'witnesses' on the bike did not come forward independently: their details were given to Tayside Police by the Complainant.

-To answer this I have tried to reconstruct here the prosecution solicitor's thought processes when she was assigned the case.
+To answer this I have imagined the prosecution solicitor's thought processes when she was assigned the case.

 Disclosure